SriRamanujam/dotfiles/README.md

 This playbook is designed to run on either Ubuntu, Fedora, or MacOS.
 It will gracefully fail to run on any other distribution.

-This playbook is designed to be run as the user account you're gonna use in your day-to-day work.
-So don't run this as root or with sudo!
-For remote deployment, make sure you have passwordless SSH set up prior to running the playbook otherwise it won't work.
+This playbook is designed to be run during an OCI image build of Fedora Silverblue to slipstream in all necessary customizations.
+Don't try to run this outside of that environment, as it won't work.

-Note that this user account needs to again have passwordless sudo on the local computer.
-Check that you have the necessary permissions with `sudo -l` prior to deployment:
+Note that this playbook makes a ton of assumptions about the environment in which it is being run and is therefore unsuitable for general use.

+This is based _heavily_ off of the work done by Jim Campbell in his excellent (ansible-silverblue-oci)[https://github.com/j1mc/ansible-silverblue-oci] repository, thank you!

 ```sh
 ❯ sudo -l